ferdinandfrank/vue-forms/docs/index.md

 - **blur:** Triggered whenever an input field looses its 'focus' state.
 - **focus:** Triggered whenever an input gets focused.

+By default a timeout of 100ms exists to wait after an input's trigger before the input's value gets validated.
+This prevents an input to not validate on every consecutive change.
+This default behavior can be changed by modifying the `VUE_FORMS_VALIDATION_TIMEOUT` value in the published `resources/assets/js/config.js` file.

 **Note:** If any of a form component's child input components is invalid due to the defined validation rules, the parent form can not be submitted.

 ### Examples